Diebbo/assignment-4-computational-geometry/chapters/task4.typ

 of locating a point on a planar graph.

 #figure(
-  caption: "Two intersecting lines with redundant intervals.
-TODO: Improve", redundant-interval,
+  caption: "Two intersecting lines with redundant intervals.", redundant-interval,
 )<fig:redundant-interval>